saashqdev/saashq_docker/docs/development.md

 - Click on the extension icon inside VSCode
 - Search `ms-python.python`
-- Click on `Install on Dev Container: Saashq Bench`
+- Click on `Install on Dev Container: Saashq Wrench`
 - Click on 'Reload'

-We need to start bench separately through the VSCode debugger.
-For this reason, **instead** of running `bench start` you should run the following command inside the saashq-bench directory:
+We need to start wrench separately through the VSCode debugger.
+For this reason, **instead** of running `wrench start` you should run the following command inside the saashq-wrench directory:

 ```shell
 honcho start \